Alalaq/Flavio/README.md

 # Flavio

-This is a service that allows users to order from various restaurants and leave reviews not only for the restaurant itself but for each dish separately.
+### This is a service that allows users to order from various restaurants and leave reviews not only for the restaurant itself but for each dish separately.
+What does it mean?
+Have you ever had a feeling that you see a restaurant with a high rating and a large number of cuisines to choose from, and you did not understand why this good rating?
+I had one too.
+Thanks to my service, now there will be no such problem.
+You will know in advance that the pizza in this restaurant is good, and the sushi is quite mediocre.

 ![Project Image](https://sun9-78.userapi.com/impg/6Y5Whn6jlm2owflh-mOgEiZ0o_BID9euQgbNWQ/Sa-WFuY0Yp8.jpg?size=1072x468&quality=96&sign=80abffb539c4b7f9617fb79914eb2c6f&type=album)